Annie Laurent

 Annie Laurent (born June 3, 1949) is a French journalist and political scientist.

 Career

 In 1983 Laurent obtained a master's degree in international law, and 1986 she graduated with a doctorate in political science from the University of Paris II Panthéon-Assas under the supervision of Pierre-Marie Dupuy.

 In 1980, Laurent and Renée Conan (fr) interviewed women who were anti-nuclear activists in Plogoff, and published the book Femmes de Plogoff in 1981.

-Between 1988 and 1992, Laurent edited the journal Libanoscopie in Lebanon.
+Between 1988 and 1992, Laurent edited the periodical Libanoscopie in Lebanon.

 Pope Benedict XVI appointed her an expert to the Synode spécial des évêques pour le Moyen-Orient, which was held in Rome in October 2010.
 In 2009 she founded the association Clarifier, a Catholic proselytism organisation.

 Laurent's book L'Europe malade de la Turquie was the 2006 winner of the Prix Henry Malherbe.